 - Alles klar?

-Another expression almost exclusively used by young people.
+Another expression almost exclusively used by younger Germans.
 “Alles klar?” means “Is everything alright?”
 In this instance it is less of a serious question, so the answer usually is “alles klar!” as well.
 “Yes, everything is alright!”

 German Greetings according to the Time of Day